 Well, in fact, we’ve learned that the process was much more complicated than we’d initially expected.
 There are many hurdles on the way and it’s easy to get tripped up.
 This blog post is supposed to give you an idea on how to structure your own customer interview process and avoid some mistakes that we’ve made ourselves.

-Why conduct customer interviews?
+What are customer interviews?

 They may help you to learn: